MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 * If the size of provisioned deployments within the scope of a reservation exceeds the amount of the reservation, the excess is charged at the hourly rate.
 For example, if deployments amounting to 250 PTUs exist within the scope of a 200 PTU reservation, 50 PTUs will be charged on an hourly basis until the deployment sizes are reduced to 200 PTUs, or a new reservation is created to cover the remaining 50.

 * Reservations guarantee a discounted price for the selected term.
 They do not reserve capacity on the service or guarantee that it will be available when a deployment is created.
 It is highly recommended that customers create deployments prior to purchasing a reservation to prevent from over-purchasing a reservation.

+> [!IMPORTANT]
+> * Capacity availability for model deployments is dynamic and changes frequently across regions and models.
+To prevent you from purchasing a reservation for more PTUs than you can use, create deployments first, and then purchase the Azure Reservation to cover the PTUs you have deployed.
+This best practice will ensure that you can take full advantage of the reservation discount and prevent you from purchasing a term commitment that you cannot use.
-> [!NOTE]
+>
-> The Azure role and tenant policy requirements to purchase a reservation are different than those required to create a deployment or Azure OpenAI resource.
+> * The Azure role and tenant policy requirements to purchase a reservation are different than those required to create a deployment or Azure OpenAI resource.
+Verify authorization to purchase reservations in advance of needing to do so.
 See Azure OpenAI [Provisioned reservation documentation](https://aka.ms/oai/docs/ptum-reservations) for more details.

 ## Important: Sizing Azure OpenAI Provisioned Reservations